‘Green New Deal in Africa’ on Trump’s list of foreign-aid cuts

-Money for a “Green New Deal in Africa” and a solar-panel project for Central America are among the targets for the Trump White House as it aims to slash what it sees as a bloated U.S. foreign aid budget.
+Money for a “Green New Deal in Africa” and a solar-panel project for Central Asia are among the targets for the Trump White House as it aims to slash what it sees as a bloated U.S. foreign aid budget.

-The Washington Times obtained a list of some of the project cuts, or “rescissions,” that the White House is eyeing, and in addition to the African climate change and Central American projects, officials also aim to curtail funding for diversifying fuel choices in Europe, sustainable use of ocean resources and environmental trust funds.
+The Washington Times obtained a list of some of the project cuts, or “rescissions,” that the White House is eyeing, and in addition to the African climate change and Central Asian projects, officials also aim to curtail funding for diversifying fuel choices in Europe, sustainable use of ocean resources and environmental trust funds.

 A senior administration official said the final package of foreign-aid cuts will likely be announced next week.